KerolosMelad/Olympics-Analysis/README.md

 I added a new columny ('Year') that has value 2021 and disposed of Ranks columns.

-**Part 2 Content**
+**MS2 Content**

 **Data Importing:** importing the medals data using pandas

 **Unification:** Unify Country name in all table to be able to merge

-**Aggregation:** Convert Part1(Clean+outliers) dataset into new dataset.
+**Aggregation:** Convert MS1(Clean+outliers) dataset into new dataset.
 This dataset containt contains on new Feateres or columns , gold , silver ant total, These features sum the medals of the corrsesponding team and year.

 **Integration:** It doesn't matter if we join the tables or append them because the medals dataset is in a 2021.
 However, The recent year in MS1 aggregated dataset is 2016.